Update: Cryptolocker has been stopped by the FBI. A copy-cat infection, Crytptowall, has since surfaced. Read more here.

-It is likely that many files will not be able to be restored if users to not have backups.
+It is likely that many files will not be able to be restored if users do not have backups.

-Users then receive a message on their screen the demands $300 for the key to unlock the encrypted files.
+Users then receive a message on their screen the demands $300 for the key to unlocking the encrypted files.

 What should infected users do?